danforthcenter/outreach/raspi_teachers_2015/raspi_teachers.md

 ```

-now we need to restart the cron to make sure the changes take effect.
+now we need to restart the cron and the pi to make sure the changes take effect.
 On the command line type

 ```
 sudo service cron restart

+sudo reboot

 ```